quaderno/quaderno-api/source/includes/_estimates.md

 tax_2_rate    | Mandatory if `tax_2_name` is present     | Decimal between -100.00 and 100.00 (not included)
 tax_2_country | no                                       | String(2 chars).
 Defaults to the contact's country
 reference     | no                                       | String(255 chars) Code (`code`) of an existing item. **If present none of the mandatory attributes are mandatory (as you are referencing an item that already exists)**
+_destroy      | no                                       | Set it to 1 if you want to remove the document item selected by ID.
+Available only for updates

 ### Estimate States